 The main cause of Achilles tendinitis is repetitive burden.
 Achilles tendinitis arises due to repetitive strain from running and training.
 Another cause is age.
 After the age of 40, the possibility of getting Achilles tendinitis is getting high without any exercise.

 It is considered that the cause of Achilles tendinitis is the “extra blood vessel growth” in the tendon.
 The human body is designed to increase blood vessels with repetitive strain.
 They increase, especially if you continue to practice hard without resting.
-In addition, after 40-year-old, abnormal blood vessels tend to increase even if there is no burden in tendon.
+In addition, after 40-year-old, problem blood vessels tend to increase even if there is no burden in tendon.

 if your case is mild Achilles tendinitis, it can be cured within a few weeks.
 However, if your case is severe, it cannot be cured easily.

 If you stop exercising or practicing any sports but still have pain, it is possible that your current treatment does not approach the cause of pain correctly.
-As noted above, the cause of pain is nerves increase with abnormal blood vessels.
+As noted above, the cause of pain is nerves increase with problem blood vessels.
 The pain cannot be cured without approaching the cause.
 Since it has been more than six months, it sounds like severe Achilles tendinitis, so please consult with a professional doctor.

 The possibility of rupturing the tendon depends on the age.
 If your age is in 10’s or 20’s, the possibility of rupture is less but does not mean that there is no possibility.
 When young person experiences the rupture in Achilles tendinitis when a strong strain is applied to the tendon at one time, and this tends to happen for a person, who normally have no pain in their Achilles tendon, exercises or works out.
 If you have pain on a regular basis, you may not experience a rupture because your body naturally stops itself to avoid many strains by exercising.